Stellar Feedback Effects on the Mass Distribution of Clouds and Cloud Complexes

 \subsection{Comparison to other work}

 In Section~\ref{subsec1} we mentioned the gas fraction results of \citet{Renaud2024}, but noted their different cloud extraction method.
 While we use isocontours in three dimensions (see Section\ \ref{methods}), they define circular shells around gas overdensities in two-dimensional projected simulation data.
 Additionally, their assumed initial gas fractions are significantly lower than the initial gas fraction in our galaxy.
 Finally, we simulate a galaxy with significantly lower mass compared to \citet{Renaud2024}.
-However, it may be that the effects of feedback found in our simulations would be different in a galaxy with different initial gas fraction.
+However, it may be that the effects of feedback found in our simulations would be different in a galaxy with a different initial gas fraction.
 Controlling for both gas fraction and modes of feedback could shed new light on how similarly or differently the effects of feedback on cloud dynamics manifest in different galactic environments.

-\citet{Renaud2024} is only one example of how other simulation work defines clouds differently than us.
-Other cloud extraction algorithms include friends-of-friends (FOF), which dictates that two particles or grid cells with a density above the required threshold belong to the same group if they are within a specified distance from one another \citep[see, e.g.][]{FOFexample}; and HOP, which identifies clumps by linking every cell to its closest density peak and applying a number of regrouping criteria \citep[see, e.g.][]{HOPexample}.
-Not only are there many cloud extraction algorithms, each method typically requires multiple parameters, which implies an even larger number of possible cloud definitions.
+\citet{Renaud2024} is only one example of how other work using simulations defines clouds differently than we do.
+Other cloud extraction algorithms include friends-of-friends, which dictates that two particles or grid cells with a density above the required threshold belong to the same group if they are within a specified distance from each other \citep[see, e.g.][]{FOFexample}; and HOP, which identifies clumps by linking every cell to its closest density peak and applying a number of regrouping criteria \citep[see, e.g.][]{HOPexample}.
+Not only are there many cloud extraction algorithms, but each method typically requires multiple parameters, which implies an even larger number of possible cloud definitions.